software-mansion/protostar/website/docs/cairo-1/06-interacting-with-starknet/01-invoke.md

 Transaction hash: 0x05d2362b9b5a5aba8a02a41d2f1fcbdc06cde89f90cf33c0ea4957846c86aeef
 ```

+To avoid having to repeat `--account-address` and `--private-key-path` in every command, they can be included
+in `protostar.toml` configuration profiles.
+See [this page](./README.md#using-configuration-profiles) for more details.

 :::warning
 Setting `max-fee` to `auto` is discouraged as it may cause **very high transaction cost**.
 Always prefer manually
 specifying the `max-fee`.